pondrejk/dizzer/chap3-vis_challenges-density.md

 Vector tiles can contain attribute data which elevates the format beyond mere display techonology of the raster tiles.
 With raw data included, several types of interactions are possible -- from basic pop-up info over points of interest towards advanced querying and filtering for in-browser analysis.
 Apart from changing feature visibility and layer order there is data driven styling that opens possibilities for thematic cartography.
 Once tiles are loaded, any user-induced filtering and style changes is executed on client without additional requests to the server (on-the-fly), which may support offline functionality.

 For cartographer, the format and the capabilities of the client libraries opens several new possibilities (some will be discuss in greater detail in the next chapter.):
-- Vector tiles are good for both bas emaps and also for thematic interactive overlays, also allows for better entanglement of the layers as the custom data layer can be put anywhere in the layer hierarchy, not only on the top.
+- Vector tiles are good for both basemaps and also for thematic interactive overlays, also allows for better entanglement of the layers as the custom data layer can be put anywhere in the layer hierarchy, not only on the top.
 - Application of textures -- clever clipping per feature (done in GPU) TODO example screenshot from elwar.
 - The client library supports additional actions like camera tilt or orientation change that were not possible with raster tiles.
 - Also the smooth continuous zoom is supported as the vector tiles within one zoom level are not fixed in size by raster resolution, so smooth impression can be achieved by scaling tiles between zoom steps.
 This fixes the problem of initial area extent described in section -- TODO